Pioneertown is a bizarre step back into a different era.

 *Fun fact…Pioneertown is still an operating production venue.
 It is regularly booked for tv, movie, and advertising productions.

-We ventured to Pioneertown a number of times when we were in Yucca Valley.
-I feel like I noticed something different each time and the Stampede still makes me smile.
+We ventured to Pioneertown several times when we were in Yucca Valley.
+I noticed something new every time and the Stampede still makes me smile.
 It was so hokey and fabulous all in one.